Daniel O'Connell: Eulogies and interpretation

-Michael Collins, Chairman of the Provisional Government of the Irish Free State from January 1922 until his assassination in 1922, was damning.
-He saw O'Connell as "a follower and not a leader of the people".
+In 1922, following the creation of the Irish Free State, O'Connell was honoured in the renaming of Sackville Street, Dublin's broadest thoroughfare.
+Yet the chairman of the new government (until his assassination later that same year), Michael Collins, was damning in his assessment.
+O'Connell had been "a follower and not a leader of the people".
 Urged on by "the zeal of the people, stirred for the moment to national consciousness by the teaching of Davis, he talked of national liberty, but he did nothing to win it".
 O'Connell's aim had never risen above establishing the Irish people as "a free Catholic community".
+Those who declared their continued fealty to the Republic that had been proclaimed in 1916 on what was now O'Connell Street, dismissed his legacy in similar terms.

 The predominant interpretation of O'Connell in the last generation may be that of a liberal Catholic, as portrayed in Oliver MacDonagh's 1988 biography.
 This builds on the view of the historian Michael Tierney who proposes O'Connell as a "forerunner" of a European Christian Democracy.
-His more recent biographer Patrick Geoghegan has O'Connell forging "a new Irish nation in the fires of his own idealism, intolerance and determination", and becoming for a people "broken, humiliated and defeated" its "chieftain".
+His more recent biographer Patrick Geoghegan seeks to return O'Connell to the national story.
+Echoing a reassessment that was offered by Eamon De Valera, he has O'Connell forging "a new Irish nation in the fires of his own idealism, intolerance and determination" and becoming for a people "broken, humiliated and defeated" its "chieftain".

+Claims of sectarianism

+Historian Dr Tim Horgan of County Kerry posited that Daniel O'Connell had driven "a deep wedge between republican Presbyterians in Ulster and Catholics and used religion as a tool to build a political base".
+Professor Maurice J. Bric, a native of O'Connell's own native Cahirsiveen, Emeritus Professor of History at University College Dublin and director of the Daniel O'Connell Summer School, rejected the argument.

 Memorials

-After the creation of the Irish Free State in 1922, Sackville Street, Dublin's principal thoroughfare, was renamed in his honour.
-His statue (the work of John Henry Foley) stands at one end of the street, the figure of Charles Stewart Parnell at the other.